SignLLM: Sign Language Production Large Language Models: Background Information

 \subsection{More Related Work}

 Here, we introduce the third step of sign language production: Pose2Video, which involves visualizing key points in a video rendering or converting it into a live person/model demonstration of sign language.
-We also give some basic concepts of reinforcement learning for a better understanding.
+We also give some basic concepts of RL for a better understanding.